50 Personal Security Tips

 Keep your wallet in your front pocket whenever possible.

-Be aware of vans parked by your vehicle with their “sliding doors” near the driver’s door of your vehicle.
+Be aware of vans parked by your vehicle, with their “sliding doors” near the driver’s door.

-Make the habit of locking the doors as soon as you get inside the vehicle.
+You can habitually lock the doors as soon as you enter the vehicle.

 When parking, don’t unlock your door until you’ve had a look around first.

-When driving (stopped at light or traffic) make SURE you can see the tires of the vehicle in front of you.
-You WILL have space enough to maneuver around that stopped vehicle if you need to.
+When driving (stopped at a light or traffic), make sure you can see the tires of the vehicle in front of you.
+This will give you enough space to maneuver around the stopped vehicle if necessary.